connornishijima/Pixie_Chroma/README.md

 }
 ```

-As you can see, Pixie Chroma is **as easy or advanced as you need!**
+As you can see, Pixie Chroma is **as easy or advanced as you need!** Luckily, you don't need to dive into documentation to get started - the included examples (`File -> Examples -> Pixie_Chroma`) are an easy template to modify for your own projects!